byuitechops/project-life-cycle/01_ProjectCapture/01_ProjectCapture.md

 		1. Things that the stakeholder(s) will do
 			- Be sure to include things that will hinder our progression, for example, they will email us a list of courses to act on

+### Best Case:

+1. Josh receives a request for work and sets up a meeting.
+1. Josh, a student and the stakeholder meet together and fill out Project Capture Doc on the spot.
+1. Project Capture Doc is approved by a Lead
+1. Leads/Josh determines who will do the project

+### Worst Case:

+1. Josh mentally captures a project from a stakeholder.
+(A student could gather this information, but only if they make it clear to the stakeholder that the project must be approved by Josh.
+1. Josh meets with a student next to a computer and while Josh shares the project, the student fills out the capture doc.
+(The student in this meeting will most likely be the student who is assigned to the project.)
+1. Project Capture Doc is approved by a Lead.
+1. If the project was not assigned to the student who created the project capture doc, Josh/Leads will assign the project at this time.